 For information on the declaration process, please call the CBSA:

-For information on the regulations for hunting migratory birds, please contact the Department of Environment Canada:
+For information on the regulations for hunting migratory birds, please contact the Environment and Climate Change Canada:

 For information on hunting other types of game, please contact the appropriate provincial or territorial authorities or refer to their website.